Tudat/tudat/developerGuide/extendingJSON/validation.rst

   - Convert :literal:`returnObject` back to :literal:`json` (referred to as :literal:`deconvertedSubjson`).
   - Before returning :literal:`returnObject`, check if :literal:`! originalSubjson.is_array( ) && deconvertedSubjson.is_array( )`.
 If this evals to :literal:`true`, then unidimensional array inference has taken place, and depending on the value of the :class:`json` object at the key path :literal:`#root.options.unidimensionalArrayInference`, a warning may be printed, an error may be thrown or execution may continue silently.

-This means that, in the previous example, is unidimensional array inference is disabled, when creating the variable :literal:`childrenEnhancedAccess` using the :literal:`getValue` function, an :class:`IllegalValueError` will be thrown, but when creating :literal:`childrenBaiscAccess` using the :literal:`[]` operator or the :literal:`at` method, no error will be thrown and the user will not be informed about the fact that unidimensional array inference took place.
+This means that, in the previous example, is unidimensional array inference is disabled, when creating the variable :literal:`childrenEnhancedAccess` using the :literal:`getValue` function, an :class:`IllegalValueError` will be thrown, but when creating :literal:`childrenBasicAccess` using the :literal:`[]` operator or the :literal:`at` method, no error will be thrown and the user will not be informed about the fact that unidimensional array inference took place.

 .. warning:: Unidimensional array inference is currently only implemented for :class:`std::vector`, or types that use the :class:`std::vector`'s :literal:`from_json` function in their :literal:`from_json` function, such as :class:`Eigen::Matrix`.
-In the future, if this feature is also wanted for other container types, such as :class:`std::set`, an overriden :literal:`from_json` function should be provided.
+In the future, if this feature is also wanted for other container types, such as :class:`std::set`, an overridden :literal:`from_json` function should be provided.

 .. warning:: In order to check whether unidimensional array inference has taken place during the call to a :literal:`from_json` function, the :literal:`getValue` function converts the converted object of :literal:`ValueType` back to :class:`json` implicitly using the :literal:`to_json` function.
 This means that trying to use the :literal:`getValue` function for a type that does not have a :literal:`to_json` function will result in a compile error.
 Consequently, in the :literal:`json_interface`, all classes for which a :literal:`from_json` function is declared should also have a :literal:`to_json`.
 If the object is never going to be converted to :literal:`json`, this function could be left empty: